2008 Indiana gubernatorial election: Polling

 Polling had largely shown Daniels with a slight lead over both Long Thompson and Schellinger.
 Long Thompson later slipped further behind Daniels in most polls.
 In the last polls before the election, conducted by Public Policy Polling (November 2, 2008), Daniels led Long Thompson 60% to 37%.

-Statewide results
+Results

-County results
+By county

 Daniels won 79 of Indiana's counties compared to 13 for Long Thompson.